binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### XPath Injection {#web-applications-identify-risks-xpath-injection}

 Similarly to generic injection when XPath incorporates untrusted data that has not been validated, filtered and sanitised based on the execution context in question.
 This is discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section of the Lack of Input Validation, Filtering and Sanitisation section of Identify Risks.
 The intended logic of the query can be modified which allows an attacker to inject purposely malformed data into a website.
-This allows them make educated guesses based on what is returned, including the returned data and any error messages, then the attacker can build a picture of how the XML structure looks.
+This allows them to make educated guesses based on what is returned, the data and any error messages, then the attacker can build a picture of how the XML structure looks.
 Similar to XML Injection, the attacker will usually carry out this discovery stage followed by full exploitation if successful.

 Although this attack technique is similar to SQLi, XPath has no provision for [commenting](https://www.owasp.org/index.php/Comment_Injection_Attack#Examples) out tails of expressions: